 Last summer, amidst a family barbeque, a desire to reimagine the conventional potato salad birthed a culinary experiment.
 Embracing a starch-centric lifestyle that often left me with a surplus of potatoes, I discovered the perfect canvas for creating a revamped, wholesome potato salad.
 The quest was to infuse freshness, health, and simplicity into a dish often associated with elaborate preparation and indulgent dressings.
 Thus began the evolution of a recipe that celebrates health, flavor, and ease, utilizing readily available, home-stocked ingredients to craft a versatile, low-fat vegan delight.

 There are so many different kinds of potato salad out there.
-With a mayonnaise dressing, oil and vinegar dressing, different ingredients.
+With a vegan mayonnaise dressing, oil, and vinegar dressing, and different ingredients.
 I’ve actually seen conversations becoming heated over which is the best potato salad.

 My mom’s potato salad used to be my all-time favorite.
-As I found out as an adult, it was made with a store-bought potato salad-sauce, pickle water, and some herbs and spices.
-We didn’t have it often (usually when we barbequed, which wasn’t very often) and since I was a kid, I used to think that making a good potato salad was somehow involving witchcraft.
+As I found out as an adult, it was made with a store-bought potato salad sauce, pickle water, and some herbs and spices.
+We didn’t have it often (usually when we barbequed, which wasn’t very often) and since I was a kid, I used to think that making a good potato salad somehow involved witchcraft.
 It always looked like a task that took forever.
-And it was best to make way ahead of time, so it had time to become really tasty.
+And it was best to make it way ahead of time, so it had time to become really tasty.

-On this starch-based lifestyle, I often cook a lot of potatoes and can’t get through them all in one day.
+In this starch-based lifestyle, I often cook a lot of potatoes and can’t get through them all in one day.
 So, a perfect opportunity for a potato salad the next day!
 I’ve been having this various times in the past couple of weeks, always adding slightly different ingredients.
 I’m just working with what we have at home.
-Other then potatoes, things you could add:
+Other than potatoes, things you could add:

 - sweet potatoes